Net Promoter Score

 Now that you have built your dashboard, what data do you need to track?

-What NPS Data Should Be Included in the Dashboard?
+What NPS Data Should be Included in the Dashboard?

 Here are some of the important data that you need to track in your NPS score dashboard.